ITISFoundation/licenses/models/User License Virtual Family Models v2.0.md

 ## 5. Termination

-This Agreement terminates with immediate effect if the Licensee and/or any User is in breach of the terms of this Agreement, in particular clause 2 above.
+This Agreement terminates with immediate effect if the Licensee and/or any User are in breach of the terms of this Agreement, in particular clause 2 above.
 Upon termination, Licensee shall return the Installer and Model Data to IT'IS Foundation and confirm in writing that all copies of the Installer and Model Data on any of its installations have been deleted.

 ## 6. Miscellaneous